mr-pointing/website/content/notes/Computer Science/AI Engineer Roadmap.md

 - [ ] Work on Obsidian Plugins Post
 - [ ] Work on Next Obsidian to Hugo Workflow Post
 - [x] Create Now Page for Website

+9/1/2024

+September is here.
+I've been using Obsidian for 3 months now officially, and I can say it has definitely motivated me to continue learning and actually do something with the knowledge I've accumulated throughout my life.
+I'm excited to continue and eventually finish this roadmap, and really visualize the progress.

+Now that September has come so has my job.
+Which means I'm going to be prioritizing lesson planning and such over taking personal notes.
+That doesn't mean I want to stop; quite the opposite.
+I'd actually like to ramp up and start integrating my work notes and such into Obsidian.
+I also plan to teach my students how to create their own Vault and note-taking tips.

+As far as my personal note-taking progress has gone for the last two weeks, I feel like I both accomplished a lot and left a lot undone.
+First and foremost-the Introduction to Algorithms textbook is hard.
+Matter of fact, I think it's harder to read now than when I was in class during my undergrad nearly 10 years ago.
+It's really kicking my ass, but after reading online about professionals opinion on the book, it's a pretty universal opinion that the book is beyond dense.
+I'll likely get the Grokking Algorithms book soon in order to supplement my reading, but as far as Algorithms go, I'm not going to stress it too hard.

+I completed some more of those Python questions from the Roadmap, but haven't completed them fully.
+I'll definitely add those onto the list for this week.
+I got A LOT done for the website (made it dark mode only, made two posts, got the README done, now page, etc.).
+I found that since I'm already paying for sync and I have the site, using Obsidian Git wasn't very worthwhile for me.

+For this next two week sprint, I want to start tackling some of the existing notes in here (aka my ghost notes).
+I'm also a bit behind on the roadmap so I have to play a little catch-up.
+I'll feel comfortable once I can read the entire PDF, and not have any questions or feel okay answering a question on all of the topics mentioned (or at least have them available as a resource.)

+## **Week 13 and 14 (9/1 - 9/15)**

+- [ ] Finish Chapter 3 in Intro to Algorithms
+- [ ] Finish PyCharm IDE Features
+- [ ] Finish Chapters 3, 4, and 5 in Learning Git
+- [ ] Work on Obsidian Plugins Post
+- [ ] Review SQL
+- [ ] Work on NumPy and Pandas notes
+- [x] Work on one passion project (LLM at home with Llama?)